barryclark/jekyll-now/_posts/2021-07-31-mutually-exclusive-traits-rust.md

     }
 }
 ```
-We can use now send log messages with different levels to the `Logger` instance by using the general `Executor` interface like so
+Finally, we are able to send log messages with different levels to the `Logger` instance by using the general `Executor` interface:
 ```rust
 logger.handle(ErrorMessage("this is bad".to_string()));
 logger.handle(InfoMessage("fyi".to_string()));